Illuminator-team/Illuminator/docs/cluster-setup.md

    # aditional dependencies
    pip install tk python-csv python-math scipy wandb itertools
    ```
-5. Use the following command on the *master's* terminal to check the connection  between *master* and the *clients*
+5. Use the following command on the *server's* terminal to check the connection  between *server* and the *clients*

    ```shell
    # notice that the followng assumes that each client has a
    # user named 'illuminator'
    ssh illuminator@ip #ip represent your follower IP address
    ```
-6. Run the `build_runshfile.py` file in the configuration directory on *server*, this will generate a  to generate a `run.sh` script.
+6. Run the `build_runshfile.py` file in the configuration directory on the *server*, this will generate a `run.sh` script.
 Give the appropiate `config.yaml` file containing the simulation scenario definition:

    ```shell
    python3 build_runshfile.py <config.yaml>